 Managing work vs management as a role

 When implementing an Agile approach and Scrum teams, companies are understandably hesitant to let go of the familiar management roles they’ve depended on for years.
 They will see this as a foundation of past success.
-Therefore, it is critical to remember that management is work, while a being a manager is a role.
+Therefore, it is critical to remember that management is work while being a manager is a role.
 The activity of management will continue to exist.
 The question to answer is where does this work get done, and in which role?

 It is easy to fall into the trap of seeing management as work that must be vertical in order to align with the function area of the team members, such as Design, Quality, Engineering, Marketing, Finance, and so on.
-However, in an organisation or unit that has an Agile approach, management needs to be a horizontal.
-The manager role in Agile will need to change fundamentally, recognising that much of what has been seen as a first level manager’s role has now been ‘devolved’ to the scrum team.
+However, in an organisation or unit that has an Agile approach, management needs to be horizontal.
+The manager role in Agile will need to change fundamentally, recognising that much of what has been seen as a first-level manager’s role has now been ‘devolved’ to the scrum team.

-Scrum Masters vs development managers
+Scrum Managers vs development managers

-In an Agile environment, Scrum masters and development managers are positioned between senior leadership and individual scrum teams.
+In an Agile environment, Scrum managers and development managers are positioned between senior leadership and individual scrum teams.
 They work to optimize teams and individuals to deliver the best quality output that meets the unit’s goals.
 At the highest level, the Scrum master focuses on helping the team build velocity, whilst the Development managers focus on building and developing the team members’ skills.

 Assess and deliver development needs